Wisconsin Pregnancy Discrimination Attorneys

 Maternity Leave, Paternity Leave & Other Rights

-Employers cannot harass an applicant or employee because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.
+Employees are protected under the law from unlawful harassment because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.

-The Walcheske & Luzi, LLC Difference
+The Walcheske & Luzi Difference